Cause of Shoulder Impingement

 As discussed in our post last week, the shoulder is a complex joint.
 It has a wide range of motion which is great for function but often stability can be difficult to maintain.
-There are two main causes of shoulder discomfort which include over-use and traumatic.
-The mechanism of injury can point towards what is causing discomfort.
+There are two main causes of shoulder discomfort which include over-use and trauma.
+The mechanism of injury can point toward what is causing discomfort.
 Other causes of shoulder pain or discomfort include referred pain from the cervical spine, visceral sources (such as gallbladder, diaphragm, etc), or trigger points.
 Lastly, arthritis, tumor, or infections may cause discomfort but are rare.

 Trauma can happen to the shoulder in a variety of ways including falling on an outstretched hand, direct impact from sports, car accidents, or any high forces to the shoulder itself.
-To determine the type of injury caused by a traumatic event, a full history and exam must be taken.
+To determine the type of injury caused by a traumatic event, a full history, and exam must be taken.
 Often the most common injuries that occur and should be ruled out are fractures, tendon tears, labrum damage, or dislocation.

 The most difficult position for the shoulder to maintain stability is during shoulder elevation or extreme abduction.
-During high levels of elevation and shoulder abduction the muscles, ligaments, and capsule of the shoulder are stressed.
+During high levels of elevation and shoulder abduction, the muscles, ligaments, and capsule of the shoulder are stressed.
 Therefore, sports with many repetitions of those movements have higher rates of shoulder overuse injuries.
 Specific examples include work that involves placing things overhead or reaching for objects.
 Other examples include weight lifting, swimming, gymnastics, and throwing sports such as baseball, softball, or football.

 What is shoulder impingement syndrome?